 The founder of treen, Cat Anderson, grew up in the small village of Doune in Central Scotland.
 A vegan since 2015, she found it difficult to find clothing that matched her outlook on life and in 2018 ended up starting treen.
 A fashion graduate with years of experience within the industry, she set about creating a positive space in which to shop sustainably and ethically.
 Whether it’s for a complete wardrobe overhaul, or a one off piece, treen supports all woman who have decided to reassess what they wear and taken the first step towards slow fashion.

 Totty Rocks is an independent designer and boutique situated in the eclectic and fashionable Bruntsfield, Edinburgh.
 To reduce their carbon footprint, the brand only uses material and designs sourced and produced in Scotland, with each piece created to last a lifetime.
 Their style remains up to date yet unique, including tartan designs that hint towards the brands’ Scottish heritage without becoming twee.
 A mix of both traditional and alternative, their designs have attracted many high-profile clients such as Kate Moss, America Ferrera and Gok Wan.

 Unique Scottish sea glass jewellery, that is quite unlike anything else out there.
 Organic, ocean and Scottish folklore designs that have a bohemian edge.
-A mother and daughter business, Boho Silver search the beaches of Scotland to hand-collect Scottish sea glass.
+A mother and daughter business micro business, Boho Silver search the beaches of Scotland to hand-collect Scottish sea glass.
 Each piece of sea glass is then incorporated into jewellery using traditional silversmithing techniques.
 As the glass is tumbled by the sea, salt & sand, each shape is entirely unique, and no piece of jewellery can ever be truly replicated.